Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 ```
 The first arg is the graphics primitive you want to draw, it can be gl.TRIANGLES, gl.LINE etc. We will have a in-depth discussion on graphics primitive.

-The next index specifies the starting index in the currently bound vertex buffer.
-This tells WebGL where to start reading vertices from the buffer.
-Don't worry if you don't understand this we will have a good discussion on this.
+The next argument specifies from which vertex you want to start drawing, we will have a good discussion on this in the next chapter.

 The last arg is the number of vertices you want to draw and here as its a single point so only one vertex is needed.